Temple at Uppsala: Archaeological record

 In 1926, Sune Lindqvist conducted archaeological investigations in Gamla Uppsala and discovered postholes beneath the church in Gamla Uppsala.
 These postholes may be lined up with the result of concentric rectangles, and subsequently various attempts at reconstructions of the temple have been attempted based on this discovery.

 Price and Alkarp (2005) have been among those who dispute the 1926 interpretation: Though still maintained today in school textbooks and elsewhere, this conclusion is clearly erroneous as the postholes can be shown stratigraphically to belong to several different phases of construction.

 Using ground penetrating radar and other geophysical methods, Price and Alkarp found the remains of what they interpreted as a wooden construction located directly under the northern transept of the medieval cathedral, and two other buildings, one of them a Bronze Age building, and the other possibly a Viking Age feasting hall.

 Orchard (1997) says that archaeological digs in the area "have failed to reveal anything on the scale proposed for the temple" yet that three burial mounds at the location reveal the importance of the site.

 In 2013, the remains of two lines of large wooden poles were discovered.
 One line is approximately a kilometer long consisting of 144 poles and the other half a kilometer with each pole being separated by 5–6 meters.
 The line probably continues but was not excavated due to lack of funds.
 The shorter line is perpendicular to the first, located a kilometer to the south and broken into a corner which indicates that if the lines mark an enclosure, as the one at Jelling Denmark, the enclosed area would be gigantic and by far the biggest structure north of the Alps at this time.
 The poles were very wide and have been estimated to be at least 7 meters in length.
+The construction, however, belongs to the mid-5th century.
+It was consequently gone for many centuries when Adam of Bremen described the Uppsala temple.
+There is nothing to suggest a connection between these posts and Adam's temple, but the interpretations they have provoked are illustrative of how everything around Uppsala still tends to be interpreted in the shadow of his description.